 The MBA and MAcc programs both admit students during the fall semester.
 The fall application deadline is March 1 for international students and Full-Time MBA students interested in scholarships and May 1 for all other students.
-The fall deadline for the Master of Human Resources and the Executive MBA program is June 1.
-The fall deadline for the Executive MBA-Vietnam program is July 1.
+The fall deadline for the Executive MBA, Distance Learning Executive MBA, Distance Learning Executive MBA in Health Care Management, and Master of Human Resources programs is June 1.
+The fall deadline for the Vietnam Executive MBA program is July 1.

 Master of Business Administration

 Full-Time Global MBA–The Full-Time Global MBA program offers students a comprehensive foundation in business fundamentals with an Asia-Pacific focus.
 The Full-Time Global MBA program features a first-year cohort experience designed to help students learn the inner-workings of group dynamics crucial for the leaders of today's organizations.
 The MBA curriculum is predominantly focused in international business and stresses developing the skills and breadth of judgment required of top-level managers and executives in both the private and public sectors.